GDG-Lille/GiveYourFeedback/README.md

 Give Your Feedback
 =============================================

-A "hello world" application for Google Cloud Endpoints in Java.
+An application for Google Cloud Endpoints in Java.
 Produced for the Jug Summer Camp conference

 ## Products